Your four-legged friend means the world to you. Trust us, we get it.

 Cat Vomiting Bile

-If bile vomiting occurs once, it's likely not a cause for alarm.
-However, if your cat's vomit continues and is yellow and foamy, it is recommended that you see your veterinarian for a proper diagnosis in order to rule out kidney issues or infection.
+If bilious vomiting occurs once, it's likely not a cause for alarm.
+However, if your cat's vomit continues continues to be yellow and foamy, take your cat to your veterinarian for a proper diagnosis.

-Acute cat vomiting is also a symptom of inflammation of the pancreas (or pancreatitis).
-Pancreatitis can often progress quite rapidly but if caught early, it can be treated without any permanent damage to the organ.
+Acute cat vomiting is also a symptom of inflammation of the pancreas, called pancreatitis.
+Pancreatitis can often progress quite rapidly and make cats extremely ill.
+If caught early, though, it can be treated without any permanent damage to the organ.

-Again, this is yet another reason why an accurate diagnosis for why the vomiting is occurring is so important.
+Again, an accurate diagnosis for why the vomiting is occurring is very important.

 After surgery, many cats will experience nausea and acute vomiting.
-In these cases, both nausea and vomiting will subside as the medications in your cat's system continue to flush out.
+In these cases, both symptoms will subside as the medications and anesthesia in your cat's system flush out.

-Your veterinarian may prescribe anti-nausea medications in order to help your cat heal faster and maintain a healthy appetite.
-There are also holistic ways to ease postoperative nausea and associated vomiting.
+Your veterinarian may prescribe anti-nausea medications to help your cat heal faster and maintain a healthy appetite.
+There are also holistic ways to ease postoperative nausea and vomiting.
 More on that in a minute!

-Finally, certain medications that are prescribed to treat a slew of ailments can consequently cause acute vomiting.
+Finally, certain medications can consequently cause acute vomiting.